Skip to Content

 Uninsurable

-When the insurer determines that a member's individual circumstances mean the risk of providing insurance cover for them is too high, mainly due to employment or health reasons and so insurance cover is unable to be provided.
-If you move from an insurable to a not insurable occupation rating classification, you’ll generally only keep your Death & Total Permanent Disablement insurance cover and you may lose any Income Protection cover you have.
-If your occupation rating falls into a not insurable category, any claim you make will be declined even if you’ve paid premiums.
-See also "underwriting".
+When the insurer determines that a member's individual circumstances mean the risk of providing insurance cover for them is too high.
+This is mainly due to employment or health reasons and means that insurance cover is unable to be provided.

 Waiting period